 Before joining CP Riverside School we will meet with the young person and their parents/carers and we will gather information from Commissioners to begin the assessment and identification of the student's needs.
-We will take advice and direction from student and parents/carers with reference to offering a phased entry to the school and each student will be assigned a Mentor to aid a smooth transition to the school.
+We will take advice and direction from the student and parents/carers with reference to offering a phased entry to the school, where necessary, and each student will be individually supported to work towards a successful transition to the school.

-The Mentor Team and the SENCo will work closely with the students and colleges/training agencies to find the most suitable post-16 destination and ensure that the chosen settings are aware of individual needs.
-We will strive to make the transition as stress-free as possible by supporting students in the research, application and interview process.
+The Careers Team and the SENCo will work closely with the students and colleges/training agencies to find the most suitable post-16 destination and ensure that the chosen settings are aware of individual needs.
+We will strive to make the transition as stress-free as possible by supporting students in the research, application and interview process as well as maintaining contact and support in the first term of post - 16.